The following instructions are intended for users who are using the XinematiX App for the first time. It provides an introduction how to use the App.

 For a Bluetooth connection, please set Bluetooth to 'On' in the iPad or iPhone settings as well as in the XinematiX settings.

-If you tap on the question mark symbol in the top right-hand corner, an initial overview of the XinematiX functions is displayed.
+By tapping on the question mark symbol in the top right corner, a brief overview of the

-To delete the notes displayed on their yellow backgrounds, tap the question mark symbol again.
+Delete these notes by tapping on the question mark symbol again.

-You can move this slider with your fingers on the screen.
+You can move the circular slider with your fingers on the screen.
 However, it is easier to do this with

 the modwheel of your keyboard as in default the modwheel is designed for controlling this circular slider.

-If any you would like to control the slider by a different tool then please read below at
+If you would like to control this slider by a different tool then please read how to handle this at

 Assign alternative MIDI controllers.